 Provincial resources become involved at the point where local capacity is not sufficient to provide an adequate response and the jurisdiction has declared a Local State of Emergency.
 This response may include opening the Provincial Emergency Operations Centre (EOC) to provide a central point to co-ordinate the operational response of provincial government ministries, agencies, and Crown corporations.

-The Emergency Operations Centre becomes “one voice” for those communities needing help.
+The EOC becomes "one voice" for those communities needing help.
 This is accomplished by using an incident command system which brings together ministries, agencies, and organizations and helps them work together to aid those who have requested assistance and to co-ordinate response and resources.